Lifting (co)stratifications between tensor triangulated categories: Non-positive DG-rings

 \subsection{Reduction determines buildings}

-We now apply the consequences of the (co)stratification results described in Theorem~\ref{thm:consequences} to show that the reduction and coreduction functors can be used to determine a lot of structure in $\msf{D}(A)$.
+We now apply the consequences of the (co)stratification results described in Theorems~\ref{thm:consequencessupp},~\ref{thm:consequencescompacts} and~\ref{thm:consequencescosupp} to show that the reduction and coreduction functors can be used to determine a lot of structure in $\msf{D}(A)$.

 \begin{cor} Let $A$ be a non-positive commutative DG-ring with finite amplitude such that $H^0A$ is noetherian, and let $M, N \in \msf{D}(A)$. \begin{enumerate} \item $M$ builds $N$ in $\msf{D}(A)$ if and only if $H^0A \otimes_A^\mrm{L} M$ builds $H^0A \otimes_A^\mrm{L} N$ in $\msf{D}(H^0A)$. \item $M$ cobuilds $N$ in $\msf{D}(A)$ if and only if $\mrm{RHom}_A(H^0A,M)$ cobuilds $\mrm{RHom}_A(H^0A,N)$ in $\msf{D}(H^0A)$. \end{enumerate} \end{cor} \begin{proof} (1) follows from Corollary~\ref{cor:build} and (2) follows from Corollary~\ref{cor:cobuild}. \end{proof}